potassco/clorm/docs/clorm/api.rst

 .. _api_predicates:

-Predicates and Complex Terms
+Predicates and complex terms
 ----------------------------

 In logical terminology predicates and terms are both considered *non logical symbols*; where the logical symbols are the operator symbols for *conjunction*, *negation*, *implication*, etc. While simple terms (constants, strings, and integers) are handled by Clorm as special cases, complex terms and predicates are both encapsulated in the ``Predicate`` class, with ``ComplexTerm`` simply being an alias to this class.

 .. autoclass:: clorm.Predicate
-   :members:
+   :no-members:

    .. attribute:: Field

-      A RawField sub-class corresponding to a Field for this class
+      A BaseField sub-class corresponding to a field definition for this class.

    .. attribute:: meta

-      Meta data (definitional information) for the predicate/complex-term.
-This
+      The meta data (definitional information) for the Predicate.
+It contains:
-      includes:

       .. attribute:: name